-Recruitment and Selection) There is a formal mechanism for the recruitment and selection of consultants.)
-2. The selection of consultants is a cooperative process involving the administration, department heads, and other institutional members.
-MEAN) Academic Qualifications The qualifications of each group of consultants (active vs visiting, or any other) distinction present) are clearly specified.
-The process of consultant selection considers:) 2.1.
-Teaching ability 2.2.
-Character / integrity 2.3.
-Professional competence 2.4.
-Research expertise 2.5.
-Communication skills) MEAN Performance The duties and responsibilities of each group of consultants (active vs visiting, or any) other distinction present) are clearly specified.
-The responsibilities of consultants include participation in: 2.1.
-Training activities Service 2.2.
-2.3.
-Research 2.4.
-Formulation of policies 2.5.
-Evaluation of trainees 3.
-There is an annual performance evaluation that is acceptable to consultants.)
+- () 1.
+The duties and responsibilities of each group of consultants (active vs visiting, or any other distinction present) are clearly specified.

+- () 2.
+The responsibilities of consultants include participation in:

+- 2.1.
+Training activities

+- 2.2.
+Service

+- 2.3.
+Research

+- 2.4.
+Formulation of policies

+- 2.5.
+Evaluation of trainees

+- () 3.
+There is an annual performance evaluation that is acceptable to consultants.